sarahwalker10/PuraVida/README.md

 **Checkpoint 2a.ipynb**: *Following from our findings in Checkpoint 1, we clean and engineer features from the original dataset into our own modified dataset.
 We also aggregate all individual level observations to a single household level observation in the modified dataset.*

 **modified_data (folder)**:
-* *modified_train.csv*: Our modified dataset created and saved from Checkpoint 2a.
-Contains the original data aggregated at the household level, including data cleaning and feature engineering.
+* modified_train.csv: *Our modified dataset created and saved from Checkpoint 2a.
+Contains the original data aggregated at the household level, including data cleaning and feature engineering.*
-* *modified_codebook.csv*: Descriptions of our feature labels in our modified dataset.
-Contains the features from the original data             codebook and includes descriptions for our new generated features.
+* modified_codebook.csv: *Descriptions of our feature labels in our modified dataset.
+Contains the features from the original data             codebook and includes descriptions for our new generated features.*

-***Checkpoint2b.ipynb***: We build and test four machine learning models on our modified dataset.
-After evaluating their performance, we present a comparative analysis of these four models to determine the most effective approach.
+**Checkpoint2b.ipynb**: *We build and test four machine learning models on our modified dataset.
+After evaluating their performance, we present a comparative analysis of these four models to determine the most effective approach.*

-***Final_models.ipynb***: This is our code for testing various specifications of decision tree models, comparing their performance, and selecting our final model.
+**Final_models.ipynb**: *This is our code for testing various specifications of decision tree models, comparing their performance, and selecting our final model.*

-***Final_tree.png***: A visual representation of our final random forest model.
+**Final_tree.png**: *A visual representation of our final random forest model.*

-***Final Report_Pura Vida.pdf***: Our final project report.
-The paper presents a comprehensive discussion of our research process, approach, and final conclusions about which model is most effective for predicting household poverty level in Costa Rica.
+**Final Report_Pura Vida.pdf**: *Our final project report.
+The paper presents a comprehensive discussion of our research process, approach, and final conclusions about which model is most effective for predicting household poverty level in Costa Rica.*